-Design 3 different directions for your article. (all 4 spreads: 3 different ways) .
+Design 2 different distinct directions for your article. (all 4 spreads: 2 different ways) .
 Design your entire article.
 Save it and then try a different direction... do you need to pull back the design?
 Do you need to add more things?
 These are studies on how your article can look.
 Now is the time to explore it on the computer.

 RANGE of exploration is the work is key!
 Do not come into class with similar ideas with minor differences, changing font colors and small moves.

 * Please keep your body type to 8pt or 8.5 or at most 9pt.
 Do not use larger for body type.
 Define Character style so you can make changes easily.